 Some researchers believe that another problem in both elderly men and women is a reduction in DHEA, a steroid hormone that is an important building block for testosterone and estrogen.
 Levels of DHEA in the elderly are the lowest of any age group.
 Researchers continue to study the potential role that DHEA may play in the treatment of depression.

-A number of other physical causes—medicines, loss of function due to arthritis, heart disease, osteoporosis, lack of physical activity, even dietary deficiencies—can also cause or contribute to depression.
+A number of other physical causes—medications, loss of function due to arthritis, heart disease, osteoporosis, lack of physical activity, even dietary deficiencies—can also cause or contribute to depression.
 In addition, depression can be situational, developing from isolation, financial worries, loss of a loved one, or retirement.

-Older patients tend to assume that symptoms, like sleep disturbances, mood changes, and loss (or increase) in appetite, are simply a part of growing old.
+Many people tend to assume that symptoms, like sleep disturbances, mood changes, and loss (or increase) in appetite, are simply a part of growing old.
 Doctors may also dismiss these symptoms without realizing that depression may be the underlying condition.
 In addition, depression can sometimes be confused for dementia, so the correct treatment plan is not put in place.

 There are other reasons why depression may go unrecognized in older people.
 Mental illness can carry a social stigma.
 This stigma may make some people feel ashamed to admit that they are struggling with depression and not seek the help that they need.
 In other cases, budget cuts may reduce the kinds of services that are available for the elderly so that there are not enough qualified professionals to diagnose and treat depression.

 In fact, the United States Preventive Services Task Force (USPSTF) does recommend that all adults are screened for depression.
-But USPSTF emphasizes that there should be a professional on staff to assist with the diagnosis and treatment.
+The USPSTF emphasizes that there should be a professional on staff to assist with the diagnosis and treatment.
 This is important because if you do have depression your condition will need to be monitored to make sure that your symptoms are improving.

 Depression can be diagnosed with a combination of these common symptoms.
 If you any of them for at least two weeks, see your doctor for a mental health evaluation: